 However, there are a few exceptions in Singapore in which a minimum income applies.
-The minimum salary in Singapore for cleaners is currently at 1,000 SGD, or roughly 750 USD.
+The minimum salary in Singapore as of July 2020 for cleaners is at 1,236 SGD, or roughly 915 USD .
 This figure is helpful to understand the lowest market salaries currently available among the Singaporean labor force.

 Average Salary in Singapore

 The average salary in Singapore, is however, among the highest in Asia.
-This fact is easy to understand as Singapore attracts new start-ups every year, and also many multinational corporations are also headquartered in the city-state.
+This fact is easy to understand as Singapore attracts new start-ups every year.
+Many multinational corporations are also headquartered in the city-state.

 The average salary in Bucharest is currently around 4500 Singaporean dollars, or roughly 3100 US dollars.
-If you are living in Singapore this might seem a pretty high figure, however the cost of living in Singapore is also among the highest in the world.
+If you are living in Singapore this might seem a pretty high figure, especially if you are coming from other ASEAN countries.
+However the cost of living in Singapore is also among the highest in the world.

 Singapore: Economic Outlook

 Singapore has a very developed economy and society, often featured among the top countries for its living standards.
 The country is also one of the easiest places to do business in the world.
 Opening a company in Singapore is a pretty fast process.
 Its high rankings combined with a flexible, low tax system allow Singapore to attract top professionals from almost every working sector.